MVJ College of Engineering

 MVJ College of Engineering (MVJCE) is a private autonomous engineering college located in Bangalore, Karnataka, India.
-MVJCE is affiliated to Visvesvaraya Technological University (VTU).
+MVJCE is affiliated with Visvesvaraya Technological University (VTU).
 It was established in 1982 by Venkatesha Education Society.
-It is situated on 15-acre campus in Whitefield, Bangalore.
+It is situated on a 15-acre campus in Whitefield, Bangalore.

 History

-MVJ College of Engineering was established in 1982 under Bangalore University affiliation as a flagship institution of the Venkatesha Education Society by Dr. M. V. Jayaraman with a vision to develop MVJCE as an Institute of academic excellence with high standards.
+MVJ College of Engineering was established in 1982 under Bangalore University affiliation as a flagship institution of the Venkatesha Education Society by Dr. M. V. Jayaraman.

+Initially, MVJCE started with undergraduate programs in four disciplines and a modest intake of 200 students.
+Over the years, the college has expanded its offerings and now provides 15 undergraduate programs, 8 postgraduate programs, and Ph.D. programs across various branches of engineering and management.
+The college is affiliated with Visvesvaraya Technological University (VTU) and is approved by the All India Council for Technical Education (AICTE).